input-output-hk/plutus-pioneer-program/docs/week8.rst

     Just ts -> do
         Extras.logInfo $ "started token sale " ++ show ts

 We can now activate the endpoints for the three wallets.
+Recall that the *useEndpoints* function is parameterised by the *TokenSale* data, which is why we needed to get that value.

 .. code:: haskell